Dataset References¶

 Warning

-If multiple child datasets accept the same flag, only the first one will be used.
+If multiple child interpreters accept the same flag, only the FIRST one in the datasets list will handle it.
 The constructor logs warnings for such overlaps.
+This can be intentional (override pattern) or accidental.

 Source code in submodules/mesqual/mesqual/datasets/dataset_collection.py